Learn How to Budget for an Education Abroad Program

 These fees associated with Education Abroad are billed to your KSIS account based on term that you go abroad.
 For fall and spring semester programs, these fees will be due by the first day of classes at K-State, regardless of the start date of your program abroad.
 For summer programs, these fees will be posted by May 15th and will be due by June 15th.

-Education Abroad Administrative Fee ($325, $375, $815): The administrative fee covers different services and facilitation provided by the Education Abroad.
-For example, it may cover education abroad advising, processing of applications, orientation, workshops, materials, and other related services, as applicable to the type of program.
+Education Abroad Administrative Fee ($325, $375, $815): The administrative fees fund the Education Abroad unit and cover different services and facilitation provided by Education Abroad.
+For example, it may cover education abroad advising, processing of applications, program development, risk management and emergency response, orientation, workshops, materials, and other related services, as applicable to the type of program.
 The Education Abroad Admin fee is $325 for KSU in Italy, $375 for other faculty-led programs, and $815 for all other program types (exchange, direct enroll, program provider).

 Education Abroad Placholder Course Fee ($25): This fee is assessed to keep an education abroad participant in active student status.
 This fee is applicable to all education abroad programs for which students will receive credit from an institution abroad and transfer such credit back to Kansas State University.

-Health Insurance ($20/week): International health insurance is required for all students participating on affiliated KSU programs.
-This fee is applicable to all faculty-led, exchange and direct enroll programs.
+Health, Safety & Insurance Fee ($20/week): International health insurance is required for all students participating on affiliated KSU programs.
+This fee is applicable to all faculty-led, exchange and direct enroll programs and covers the cost of international health insurance as well as our application database.
 Students going through program providers will receive insurance through their program.

 Exchange Tuition ($6,158): The exchange tuition fee is based on tuition and fees for 15 credit hours at the K-State in-state rate.
 The exchange fee is the same for all students regardless of resident status.
 This fee is used to cover the tuition and fees for an incoming exchange student who has paid their home institution to cover your tuition and fees abroad.